sf-wdi-14/notes/lectures/week-10/_3_wednesday/dusk/directives.md

 Note that the html attribute `strength`, the scope's attribute `strength`, and the expression `{{ strength }}` in the template all have to be called the same (in this case, 'strength').

-The `@`-sign in our directive's scope signifies that whatever is passed into our html `strength` attributes is a string.
+The `@`-sign in our directive's scope signifies that whatever is passed into our html `strength` attribute is a string.
 To specify an object, use `=`, to specify a function, use `&`.

 ## Transclusion
 Transclusion is a fancy term for wrapping html inside a directive.